mezg0/vue-ui/content/index.md

 **Prerequisites:** Components are styled with TailwindCSS and built using Vue 3.
 Make sure that your project has both of these installed before proceeding.

+If you are using Vite you will also need to install the **[JSX plugin](https://www.npmjs.com/package/@vitejs/plugin-vue-jsx)** for vue.
+If you're using Nuxt, you won't need this.
 ::

 ### Install the dependencies